ernestyalumni/CompPhys/Cpp/Cpp14/MatrixclassMat/README.md

 ```
 That's it!

-See the Developer's Manual, `Mat_dev_manual.pdf`, for an indepth look at the mathematics and a few notes for developers.
+See the Developer's Manual, `Mat_out.pdf`, for an indepth look at the mathematics and a few notes for developers.